FAQ

 Yes — and this is one of the strongest reasons destination wedding couples use Wedding Memory.
 Share your link with anyone, anywhere in the world.
 Family back home can view all the professional videos and guest photos, read guestbook messages, and leave their own — even if they were 5,000 miles away.
 No app, no account, no download.
 They type your-names.wedding-memory.com into any browser and everything is there.
 It's the closest thing to being there for the people who couldn't be.

 Guests upload whenever they have a connection — hotel Wi-Fi, airport lounge, back home after the trip.
 There's no deadline and no rush.
 Photos and videos keep flowing in for days and weeks after, which is exactly how destination weddings work.
 Some guests upload at the venue, some from the resort that night, some from the airport.
-The page is there whenever they're ready.
+The album is there whenever they're ready.

 What is Wedding Memory?

 One personalized link — your-names.wedding-memory.com — that holds everything from your wedding day.
 The professional films and photos from your videographer and photographer.
 Every photo and video your guests uploaded.
 The messages they left.
 All of it organized by chapter, accessible from any phone browser — no app download, no account needed.
-Your page is live from the moment you create it. $299, one-time, no subscription.
+Your album is live from the moment you create it. $299, one-time, no subscription.
 Hosted for 12 months from your wedding date.

 How much does Wedding Memory cost?